Photo Credit: Larry Reid – Roberts Creek, spawning chum salmon

 We acknowledge we live with gratitude on the unceeded land of the shíshálh (Sechelt) and Sḵwx̱wú7mesh (Squamish) peoples.

-The training is full but we have a waiting list with 6 people so it looks like we will be having a second training.
+The training is full but we have a waiting list with 10 people so it looks like we will be having a third training weekend in June.
 If you would like to be added, please email us.

 Would you like to learn to improve salmon habitat and protect our beautiful local streams?
 Would you like to learn how to monitor the health of these creeks?
 Do you have local knowledge about fish, wildlife, plants you would like to share with other volunteers?
 Join other people that share your passion for salmon!